-In the DRG Parvovirus B19 IgG assay, the polystyrene microwells are coated with Parvovirus B19 antigen.
-Diluted serum samples and controls are incubated in the wells to allow specific antibody present in the samples to react with the antigen.
-Nonspecific reactants are removed by washing and peroxidase-conjugated anti-human IgG is added and reacts with specific IgG.
+In the DRG Parvovirus B19 IgM assay, the polystyrene microwells are coated with Parvovirus B19 antigen.
+Donor sera and controls are diluted in a solution containing hyper-immune anti-human IgG precipitating immunoglobulin to remove both free and complexed IgG from the sample.
+The diluted serum samples and controls are incubated in the wells to allow any specific antibody present in the samples to react with the antigen.
+Nonspecific reactants are removed by washing and peroxidase-conjugated anti-human IgM is added to react with the IgM present.
 Excess conjugate is removed by washing.
 Enzyme substrate and chromogen are added, and the color is allowed to develop.
-After adding the Stop Reagent, the resultant color change is quantified by a spectrophotometric reading of optical density (OD) which is directly proportional to the amount of antigen-specific IgG present in the sample.
-Sample optical density readings are compared with reference cut-off OD readings to determine results.
+After adding the Stop Reagent, the resultant color change is quantified by a spectrophotometric reading of optical density (OD), which is directly proportional to the amount of antigen-specific IgM present in the sample.
+Sample OD readings are compared with reference cut-off OD readings to determine results.